Tanks of Japan: Type 5 Chi-Ri medium tank

 The Type 5 medium tank Chi-Ri (五式中戦車, Go-shiki chusensha Chi-ri) was the ultimate medium tank developed by the Imperial Japanese Army in World War II.
 Intended to be a heavier, lengthened, more powerful version of Japan's sophisticated Type 4 Chi-To medium tank, in performance it was designed to surpass the US M4 Sherman medium tanks being fielded by the Allied forces.
 It was to be powered by a "Kawasaki Type 98 800 HP engine Ha-9-IIb" detuned for the tank to 550 hp.
-Originally, the tank was to be fitted with the same Type 5 75 mm tank gun used on the Type 4 Chi-To.
-Eventually, an 88 mm gun (based on the Type 99 88 mm AA Gun) was planned for the turret; a secondary weapon of a front hull-mounted Type 1 37 mm tank gun was fitted in the position normally taken by a machine gun.
+Originally, the tank was to be fitted with the same Type 5 75 mm tank gun used on the Type 4 Chi-To and with a front hull-mounted Type 1 37 mm tank gun.
+Eventually, an 88 mm gun (based on the Type 99 88 mm AA Gun) was planned for the turret.
+There were also plans for a variant known as the Type 5 Chi-Ri II, which was to be diesel powered and using the Type 5 75 mm tank gun as its main armament.

 Along with the Type 4 Chi-To medium tanks, the Type 5 Chi-Ri was originally considered for use in the final defense of the Japanese home islands against the expected Allied invasions.
 However, the project was abandoned to free up manpower and critical resources to concentrate on the development and production of the more practical Type 4 Chi-To medium tank.
 As with many innovative weapons projects launched by Japan in the final months of World War II, production could not advance due to material shortages, and the loss of Japan's industrial infrastructure to the allied bombing of Japan.
 With the end of the Pacific War, an incomplete Type 5 prototype was seized by American forces during the occupation of Japan.

 O-I super-heavy tank

-The O-I experimental super-heavy tank had three turrets and weighed 120+ tons, and required a crew of 11 men.
+The O-I experimental super-heavy tank had four turrets and weighed 120+ tons and required a crew of 11 men.
 It was 10 meters long by 4.2 meters wide with an overall height of 4 meters.
 The armor was 200 mm at its maximum, and the tank had a top speed of 25 km/h.
-It had two gasoline engines, and was armed with 1 x 105 mm cannon, 1 x Type 1 47 mm gun (in a forward-mounted sub-turret), and 3 x Type 97 7.7 mm machine guns (one mounted in a forward sub-turret and two in rear hull sub-turrets).
-It has been reported that a prototype of the O-I was built in 1943, with the project ending after the tank proved to be "unpractical".
-However, the exact development history of the O-I prototype is unknown.
-No images of the O-I are known to exist.
+It had two gasoline engines, and was to be armed in the central main turret with a modified Type 92 105 mm cannon, and have several smaller turrets on the hull in the front and rear.
+According to Akira Takizawa (on the original plans) as secondary armament the two front hull sub-turrets were designed to each carry a 70 mm gun and a rear hull sub-turret was designed to have twin Type 97 7.7 mm machine guns.
+It has been reported that an incomplete prototype without turrets was built, with the project ending after the tank proved to be "impractical".
+The complete development history of the O-I prototype is unknown and no images of the O-I are known to exist.